-Topic: Thriving against the odds: lived experience of domestic abuse, barriers to support and things that helped – Jessica Andrea Hermosilla Magana and Jo Tompkins
+Topic: Thriving against the odds: lived experience of domestic abuse – Jessica Andrea Hermosilla Magana and Jo Tompkins

 Date: Wednesday 24 October 2018

 Time: 1pm for a 1.15pm start to 3.15pm